 Definition of Authoritative Parenting

 In a nutshell, authoritative parenting is a strategy that seeks to set reasonable rules and guidelines that are in the best interests of the child.
-The rules provide structure while still allowing room for the child to explore, test, and begin the process of learning what constitutes acceptable behavior.
+The rules provide structure while still allowing room for the child to explore, test, and begin the process of learning what constitutes acceptable behaviour.
 Authoritative parenting is also a model that allows parents to express love and affection with no worries that loving expression will undermine their control of the home.

 Instead of a rigid environment where there is no margin for deviation from the house rules, authoritative parenting makes it clear the parents are in charge of the household and will set limits.
-At the same time, this methodology also encourages a degree of flexibility in the child rearing process.
+At the same time, this methodology also encourages a degree of flexibility in the child-rearing process.
 This flexibility makes it possible for parents to assess a given situation and take action that is appropriate rather than falling back on disciplinary measures that may or may not help the child to mature.

 How Does Authoritative Parenting Work?